S3-working-group/s3-practical-guide/content/src/patterns/organizing-work/pull-system-for-work.md

 # Pull-System For Work

 <summary>
-**People pull in new work items when they have capacity (instead of having work pushed or assigned to them.**
+**People pull in new work items when they have capacity (instead of having work pushed or assigned to them).**
 </summary>

 Prioritize pending work items to ensure that important items are worked on first.